Research and Creative Activities

 Research, scholarship, and creative activities (RSCA) continue to be an essential component of CSUN’s mission.
 In support of that, CSUN is re-opening research labs and design space as health and safety allow.
 The first priority is opening the research labs supporting instructional activity, followed by opening labs supporting funded research and activities, and as public health guidance allows, opening research labs and creative activity studios that enable our faculty to continue their work in support of the campus’ primary instructional, research and artistic mission.

 Research with Human or Animal SubjectsThe safety of research participants and study personnel is our highest priority.
 All human subjects research that involves in-person (face-to-face) procedures is currently suspended, even if it was previously approved by the CSUN IRB.
-However, we have developed a process to permit accelerated review of modification requests to help your study pivot to remote data collection that replaces face-to-face contact.
+However, accelerated review is possible for modification requests to help your study pivot to remote data collection that replaces face-to-face contact.
 We strongly encourage all student and faculty researchers beginning new projects in the fall – especially students planning to graduate in Spring 2021 – to focus on secondary data analysis or remote data collection procedures.
 Please contact the IRB at email@example.com if you have questions or would like to discuss potential changes to your study.

 For animal research and classroom projects, we have similarly prioritized the safety of the lab animals under our care.
 Basic care of all animals is able to continue regardless of campus closure, as the vivarium supervisor is designated "essential personnel" and permitted to be on campus in all scenarios.
-The vivarium lab safety assessments have recently been completed, and faculty investigators will be able to resume their projects shortly.
-Please note that the vivarium will post both a per-room occupancy for each module and an overall maximum occupancy for the entire vivarium suite; both limits must be observed at all times.
+The vivarium lab safety assessments have been completed, and faculty investigators can resume their projects located in the vivarium.
+Please note that the vivarium has posted both a per-room occupancy for each module and an overall maximum occupancy for the entire vivarium suite; both limits must be observed at all times.

-Prioritizing HealthAll students, staff, and faculty must take the Qualtrics screening survey and be cleared before coming to campus or reporting to an off-site research location.
+Additionally, all study personnel – including students, staff, and faculty – must take the Qualtrics screening survey and be cleared each day before coming to campus or reporting to an off-site research location.
 Students and faculty who are in high-risk groups especially vulnerable to COVID-19 should not participate in on-campus activities at this time.
 Anyone who does participate should understand and acknowledge the risk of infection and commit to shared responsibility for protecting themselves and others by following protocols and public health guidelines.

 Please visit the CSUN Research and Sponsored Programs website for more information on any of these topics.